nuxeo/doc.nuxeo.com/docs/writing-documentation.md

 # Edit a Page
 ## Review a Page

-{{#> callout type='info' heading='Info'}}
-As a lot of people are contributing on the documentation, every creation or edition should go through a Pull Request to be reviewed by the doc team.
+As a lot of people are contributing on the documentation, **every creation or edition should go through a Pull Request** to be reviewed by the doc team.
-{{/callout}}

 Once you have reviewed a page, you will need to update its status accordingly.
 This status is displayed in the frontmatter on the page itself.
 To do so: